-New rules coming into place aim to make the online payments system safer for both merchants and consumers.
-Strong Customer Authentication (SCA) is designed to verify that an online customer is who they say they are by adding an extra layer of protection at the time of the transaction, when a customer pays online.
+Strong Customer Authentication (SCA) requirements officially went into effect on 14 September 2019.
+They aim to make the online payments system safer for both merchants and consumers; SCA is designed to verify that an online customer is who they say they are by adding an extra layer of protection at the time of the transaction, when a customer pays online.

 What are the changes?